-The statute provides that railroads violating the Act are liable to persons covered under the Act for [injuries] [death] caused in whole or in part by such violations.
+The statute provides that railroads violating the Act are liable to persons covered under the Act for [injuries] [death] when the violation caused or contributed to cause the [injuries] [death].

 The statute further provides that neither negligence on the part of the employee nor the absence of negligence on the part of the railroad is a defense to liability under this Act.